 Swisscom, Switzerland’s leading telecoms company and one of its leading IT companies, is headquartered in Ittigen, close to the capital city Berne.
 Swisscom’s international activities are concentrated mainly in Italy, where its subsidiary Fastweb is one of the biggest broadband providers.
-Around 21,400 employees achieve a revenues of CHF 5.77 billion in the first half of 2016.
+More than 20,000 employees generated sales of CHF 2.9 billion to the end of the 1st Quarter 2018.
 Swisscom is one of the most sustainable companies in Switzerland and Europe.

 Based on its strategy, Swisscom has set different short and long-term goals, which take into account economic, ecological and social aspects.